arnoudkooi/sn-scriptsync/README.md

 ![ESLint](img/eslint.png)

 ## Issues
-Please report an isue on GitHubn if you experience problems, or have a feature request.
+Please report an issue on GitHub if you experience problems, or have a feature request.